jadecobra/python_tdd_exercises/source/sleep duration.rst

        def duration(wake_time, sleep_time):
            return f'{get_hour(wake_time)-get_hour(sleep_time)}:{get_hour(wake_time)-get_hour(sleep_time)}'

-  the terminal now shows an `AssertionError <./AssertionError.rst>`_ because the difference in minutes is not yet calculated
+  the terminal now shows an :doc:`AssertionError` because the difference in minutes is not yet calculated

 * let us use the ``get_hour`` function to create a similar function which gets the minutes from a given timestamp